jzhao0802/palab/functions/univariate_stats.md

     * For the normal levels, _Proportion_ = _Count_ / Number of non_missing observations for that variable
 * For numerical variables (from `var_config`), produce `output`univar_stats_x_num.csv with following columns:
   * _Variable_: Name of the categorical variable.
+  * _Number unique values_: Number of unique values in the variable.
-  * _Non-missing, N_: Number of non-missing obsservations.
+  * _Non-missing, N_: Number of non-missing observations.
   * _Non-missing, %_: Percentage of non-missing observations.
   * _Missing, N_: Number of missing observations.
   * _Missing, %_: Percentage of missing observations.